Course #: MUSI 3343, Section 1 (3 credits)

 Instructional Format

 The course meets weekly for two hours during the spring semester.
-Class time will include listening, score study, analysis, discussion, short compositional exercises, and guided workshops of student work.
+Class time will include listening, score study, analysis, discussion, short compositional exercises, guided workshops of student work, and direct feedback.

 Course Content